joshimoo/JLib/README.md

-#JamLib
+#JLib
-JLib is a Java Library that contains a collection data structures and algorithms.
+JLib is a Java Library which contains a collection of data structures and algorithms.

 ##DataStructures
+- [BinarySearchTree] (src/com/sleepycoders/jlib/tree/BinarySearchTree.java)

 ##Algorithms